Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-bpmn-diagram-requirements.md

 1. Documentation and Context
    - [x] Create context documentation for all process diagrams
    - [x] Review and standardize file naming conventions
-   - [ ] Update process descriptions and metadata
+   - [x] Update process descriptions and metadata for all requirements files

 2. Quality Assurance
    - [ ] Validate all BPMN XML files for compliance